What’s the outlook for enterprise hard disk drives (HDD) in the data center?

 None of this technological development reflects poorly on solid state drives—the opposite in fact.
 Indeed, flash is already the default choice for storage outside of the data center.
 “HDD makers have long since recognized the inevitability of the notebook entirely transitioning to SSD”, remarks Stephen Buckler, chief operating officer at Horizon Technology.

 However, this does not spell the end of the hard drive, Buckler insists.
 “Increasingly storage is all about the cloud.
-As AI and big data ever more play a role in our day-to-day lives, this increases the need for cheap storage.
+As AI and big data play an ever greater role in our day-to-day lives, this increases the need for cheap storage.
 Storage leaders such as Seagate and Western Digital continue to invest in improvements to hard disk technology, signaling that the game is far from up for HDD.”

-Limits to manufacturing will also keep HDD in play.
-Pure Storage R&D VP Shawn Rosemarin argues there will be no more HDD sales after 2028.
+Limits to manufacturing will also help keep HDD in play.
+Pure Storage R&D VP Shawn Rosemarin argued in 2023 that there will be no more HDD sales after 2028.
 But Chris Mellor at Blocks & Files estimates that even given advances in flash capacity, NAND production in 2029 will fall about 405EB short of what would be needed to replace HDD capacity.
+While he has since come around to the view that SSD has a lower TCO, limitations on the pace of SSD fab construction ensures that HDD will remain critical in the years ahead.

 Related Reading